StelTheo73/thesis-docs/chapter-6/6-conceptual-design.md

 5. The target state display has been changed to make it easier of the player to understand where they need to place their spaceship.

+Also, the quiz-related screens and the 'Tutorial' screen were partially implemented, theory slides were added at the beginning of some levels and help overlays were added on each level.

-In the last week of December, Greek language support was added, the tutorial level was created, and theory slides were added at the beginning of some levels.
-Also, a help menu was added on each level.
-Finally, quiz questions were created, as well as the quiz menu, quiz and quiz history screens.
+In the last week of December, Greek language support was added and the 'Tutorial' screen was finalized.
+Also, quiz questions were created, and the 'Quiz', 'Quiz Form', 'Quiz Results' and 'Quiz History' screens were finalized.
 The alpha version of our application was ready.

 In the following days, several bugs were fixed, and UI issues were addressed after the application was tested by 2 regular users.
+In addition, the 'Settings' screen was finalized, and some missing translations were added.
+Finally, the project was restructured a bit, and some performance issues were fixed.